AT&T Corporation: Origins

-Monopoly

-Throughout most of the 20th century, AT&T held a monopoly on phone service in the United States and Canada through a network of companies called the Bell System.
-At this time, the company was nicknamed Ma Bell.

-On April 30, 1907, Theodore Newton Vail became President of AT&T. Vail believed in the superiority of one phone system and AT&T adopted the slogan "One Policy, One System, Universal Service."
+On April 30, 1907, Theodore Newton Vail became president of AT&T. Vail believed in the superiority of one phone system and AT&T adopted the slogan "One Policy, One System, Universal Service."
 This would be the company's philosophy for the next 70 years.

 Under Vail, AT&T began buying up many of the smaller telephone companies including Western Union telegraph.
 These actions brought unwanted attention from antitrust regulators.
 Anxious to avoid action from government antitrust suits, AT&T and the federal government entered into an agreement known as the Kingsbury Commitment.
-In the Kingsbury Commitment, AT&T and the government reached an agreement that allowed AT&T to continue operating as a monopoly.
+In the Kingsbury Commitment, AT&T and the government reached an agreement that allowed AT&T to continue operating as a telephone monopoly, subject to certain conditions, including divesting its interest in Western Union.
 While AT&T periodically faced scrutiny from regulators, this state of affairs continued until the company's breakup in 1984.
+Throughout most of the 20th century, AT&T held a semi-monopoly on phone service in the United States and Canada through a network of companies called the Bell System.
+At this time, the company was nicknamed Ma Bell.